ovh/gitpod-templates/README.md

 # Gitpod templates

+The purpose of this repository is to provide ready-to-use [Gitpod](https://gitpod.io) configurations for several technologies.
+For information on how to use the `.gitpod.yml` and `.gitpod.Dockerfile` files, see the official [documentation](https://www.gitpod.io/docs/introduction/learn-gitpod/gitpod-yaml).

+## List of available Gitpod configurations

 - [kubectl](https://github.com/ovhcloud-devrel/gitpod-templates/tree/main/kubectl) - kubectl with **~/.kube/config** file.
 - [kafkacat](https://github.com/ovhcloud-devrel/gitpod-templates/tree/main/kafkacat) - kafkacat with SSL certificates and **kafkacat.conf** config file.
 - [openstack](https://github.com/ovhcloud-devrel/gitpod-templates/tree/main/openstack) - Openstack with **openrc** file.